To book, just click the button below

 This class is appropriate for all levels, but prepare to break a sweat at some point and then reward your self with some relaxing postures to finish off

-Qualities of a power yoga include building internal heat, increasing stamina, strength, and flexibility, as well as stress reduction.
+Qualities of a Yang Yoga include building internal heat, increasing stamina, strength, and flexibility, as well as stress reduction.

 In this class we work on creating strength from deep within your body.